-About my architecture/urban design project
+About my site plan architecture/urban design project

 I will use an older university project of a sound gallery intended to plug into the existing cultural arts precinct of the city.
 The definition of the term art appears to be expanding and so this project was about treating sound as a form of art itself.
 As a master plan the idea was to establish as strong a relation with its existing urban and natural fabric.

-Import the site plan line work
+Import the architectural site plan line work

 Like any architectural visualization project in Photoshop it will start with the basic 2D line work.
 In my case I used AutoCAD to draw the context plan.